 Highpoint: The highpoint of Canaan Mountain is located to the northwest of Windlass.
 You can get there by following the trail that goes north for a little while.
 This goes toward Sawmill Spring but you will want to leave the trail before that.
 Hike toward the highest point on the plateau which is 7,363 feet in elevation.
-A GPS is helpful in finding the exact location.
+If you brought a GPS, it will be helpful in finding the exact location.
 It is located in an area of domes and buttes near the rim overlooking the valley.

 When to Climb

 The best time to climb Canaan Mountain is in the spring or fall seasons.
 This is September through November and March through May.